altruios/namshubettulpa/public/namshubettuple/interludes.md

 }
 {%%%%}
 {
-~With only one motel open, Ozmind and Uri found the phone lines down as well as the roads closed.~ ~24 hours later they were in New York.~
+~With only one motel open, Ozmind and Uri found the phone lines down as well as the roads closed~ ~24 hours later they were in New York~
 }
 # [the plan](the-plan.md)